GeoffreyKarnbach/Python-Datastructures/Readme.md

 https://en.wikipedia.org/wiki/Binary_search_tree

-WIP: Better representation of the BST through the str() method
+WIP: Better representation of the BST through the str() method<br>
+WIP: Add remove function for BST

 - BST: Each Treenode has left and right child
 - Key of left child always smaller then parent